Interstate 15: Growth along route

 Since the construction of I-15, California, Nevada, and Utah have consistently ranked in the fastest-growing areas of the United States.
 As a result, the route of I-15 has substantially increased in population and commuter traffic has increased the traffic burden on the freeway.
 Current population estimates are that more than 75 percent of the population of Utah, 19 percent of the population of California, and more than 70 percent of the population of Nevada live in counties where I-15 is the primary Interstate Highway.

 Similarly, in California, I-15 is seeing more commuter traffic due to the growth of the Mojave Desert communities of Hesperia, Victorville, and Barstow.
-In Utah, I-15 has been near-constantly upgraded in the Wasatch Front, and future plans released by the Utah Department of Transportation (UDOT) indicate that this will continue in the north and the far south of the state as well, due to the extremely rapid growth of Washington County and surrounding areas.
-In like manner, Las Vegas in Nevada has seen growth along I-15, and in all of the states that it currently serves, it has recently been or is currently in the process of being upgraded to increase capacity and efficiency.
+In Utah, I-15 has been under near-constant construction in the Wasatch Front, and future plans released by the Utah Department of Transportation (UDOT) indicate that this will continue in the north and the far south of the state as well, due to the extremely rapid growth of Washington County and surrounding areas.
+In like manner, Las Vegas in Nevada has seen growth along I-15, and in all of the states that it currently serves, it has recently been or is currently in the process of being widened.
 The portions in Arizona, Idaho and Montana have retained their rural, long-haul character.
 Although Arizona has also grown substantially since the construction of I-15, this highway serves only the isolated corner of northwestern Arizona.

 Due to this rapid area growth, the I-15 corridor is the focus of several mass transit projects.
 The Las Vegas Monorail, FrontRunner commuter rail system, and TRAX light rail in Salt Lake City are mass transit lines loosely parallel to I-15 that are now in operation.

-Between Los Angeles and Las Vegas has long been proposed as a maglev train route; in 2004 the California–Nevada Interstate Maglev project held public meetings on the plan.
+The Los Angeles–Las Vegas corridor has long been proposed as a high-speed maglev train route to relieve highway congestion.
+Proposals from as early as the 1970s were succeeded by the California–Nevada Interstate Maglev project, which was studied from 2004 to 2010 but never realized.
+Amtrak ran a conventional passenger rail service between the two cities, named the Desert Wind, from 1979 to 1997.
+The Brightline West line, a conventional high-speed rail service under a private operator, broke ground in 2024 and is scheduled to commence in 2028 with service between Rancho Cucamonga and Las Vegas.
+It will use the median of I-15 for most of its 218 mi route and reach speeds of up to 186 mph.